nanaeasiedu/unredis/README.md

 $ unredis --help
 ```

-After a successful start, open your browser and go to localhost:3000 if you did not specify a different port to run the server on
+After a successful start, go to [localhost:3000](http://localhost:3000) in your browser if you did not specify a different port to run the server on

 ## NB
 This is not yet done.
 The dashboard is very basic right now.